Harvard ID cards provide access to many on-campus facilities and resources, such as:

 How do I get my ID card?

 - Obtain a government-issued photo ID.
 You must present a government-issued photo ID to pick up your ID card.
-It must include your full legal name, date of birth, a photo, and an expiration date in the future.
+It must include your full legal name, date of birth, a photo, and a future expiration date.
 Examples include:

 - Driver’s licenses, permits, and state-issued ID cards